Volkanco/AzureDeploy/OMSSolutions/vm-size-optimization/README.md

 >[AZURE.NOTE]This is preliminary documentation for Azure VM Optimization Workbook which helps vizualizing the  VM usage indicators fetched from Azure Monitor/Log Analytics.

-Azure Size Optimizations Workbook  corrlates  the following data per Azure VM ;
+Azure Size Optimizations Workbook  correlates  the following data per Azure VM ;

 * RDP or SSH logins
 * Reboots